futurewei-cloud/chogori-platform/docs/TSO.md

 Control core key responsibility is to
 1. Periodically sync up with atomic clock/GPS clock for real time.
 (Depends on the atomic clock device we finally purchase and deploy, we will set the frequency of sync up, but now we expect it at least once per 10 millisecond).
 Base on the updated real time and current TSOWorkerControlInfo, if necessary, make modification to TSOWorkerControlInfo and send tasks to all worker cores to update their own.
 Essentially, this is to control all workers on the timestamps(batch) they can issue.
 We call this perioadical task TimeSyncTask at control core.
 2. Periodically reserve the new future threshold, reservedTimeShreshold, that worker core can give out timestamp.
 As reservedTimeShreshold is a member of TSOWorkerControlInfo, so each time this timed task is done, it propagates updated TSOWorkerControlInfo to all workders.
 We can this peroadical task TimethresholdReservation task at control core.
+3. Periodically aggregate the statistics data for all worker cores for metrics reporting.
+Basically, low priority lamda tasks from the work cores with each worker core's statistics need to be aggregated and if necessary reported.

 TimethresdholdReservation task is relatively simple.
 As previous analysis in section 2.2, the reserved threshold can be set to the master instance of TSO server heart beat failure time, i.e. 3 time of heart beats.
 Assuming we are doing one heart per 10 millisecond freqeuncy, than the threshold is 30 millisecond away from each other.
 The frequency of the task can be set to once per 30 millisecond (or higher for smaller granularity to avoid possible task delay if any happens in production).
 Each time this task runs, it extends reservedTimeShreshold to current real time plus 30 millisecond and record that into the Paxos cluster.
 And then it send message(i.e. SeaStar crosscore Lamda) to all worker cores to update TSOWorkerControlInfo for updated reservedTimeShreshold.